 Do you support your family and friends until you have no energy left for yourself?
 Are you a people-pleaser who will neglect your own needs to please others?
 Or do you struggle to say no, or express what you need?
 This workshop is for you.

 Communicating with strength is a workshop about being yourself, protecting yourself, and building strong, respectful relationships with friends, family, and co-workers, at home, at work, and at school.
-It complements the women's safety and red-flags and self-defence workshops as part of the Self Defence Package, and is the first step towards fostering meaningful and safe interactions and relationships.
+It complements the Safe Series (Party-safe, Date-safe, Travel-safe, and Workplace-safe) and self-defence workshops as part of the Self Defence Package, and is the first step towards fostering meaningful and safe interactions and relationships.

 Communicating with Strength includes important life skills for every stage of life, from addressing friendship challenges in primary school, through navigating dating, to negotiating work-life balance and pressures at work.
 Communicating with strength can be delivered at your school or workplace with an additional travel fee.
 We can also tailor the workshops to suit your needs in consultation with you.